Simegnew Bekele: Death

 Simegnew's death is the second of a high-profile company official at around that time.
 In May, gunmen ambushed and killed Deep Kamara, the country manager for Nigeria's Dangote Cement, alongside two others in the Oromia region outside Addis Ababa.
 Simegnew's death sparked protests in Addis Ababa, with marchers demanding justice for what they assumed was his assassination.
 Tens of thousands of people gathered in Meskel Square and along Menelik II Avenue to witness his funeral procession on 29 July.
 Prime Minister Abiy Ahmed reacted to the news, saying he was "saddened and utterly shocked" by the engineer's death.
 On 7 September, police investigation reports suggested that Simegnew committed suicide by self-inflicted gunshot wounds.
-Conspiracy theories relating to his death circulated by some skeptics who promote anti-governmental rhetoric, whether he was killed by government agent or TPLF's recruiter.
+Conspiracy theories relating to his death circulated by some skeptics who promote anti-governmental rhetoric, whether he was killed by government agent.